neyocloud/three-tier-devsecops-main/README.md

 This will print the one-time password (a long alphanumeric string).
 Copy that into the Jenkins UI to unlock it, then proceed with the setup.
 Install the recommended plugins when prompted.

-Install Required Plugins (and SonarQube Scanner): Ensure the following Jenkins plugins are installed for our pipeline:
+Install Required Plugins and SonarQube Scanner: Ensure the following Jenkins plugins are installed for our pipeline:

-Pipeline and Pipeline: Stage View (for Jenkins Pipeline jobs).
+Pipeline and Pipeline: Stage View for Jenkins Pipeline jobs.

 Git (for pulling from GitHub) – and optionally GitHub integration plugins if using webhooks.